Briahna Joy Gray: Career

 After graduating from law school, Gray worked as a corporate litigator in New York City for Dewey Pegno & Kramarsky LLP and Stroock & Stroock & Lavan.
-She was also the host of Someone’s Wrong on the Internet, a podcast that covers politics and pop culture.
+She was also the host of Someone's Wrong on the Internet, a podcast that covers politics and pop culture.
 Gray was hired by The Intercept in 2018, and has also written columns for Rolling Stone, Current Affairs, The Guardian, and New York Magazine.

 Gray supported Bernie Sanders 2016 presidential campaign and joined his 2020 campaign as his National Press Secretary.
-Gray has stated that she voted for Jill Stein in the 2016 presidential election.
+Gray has stated that she voted for Green Party candidate Jill Stein in the 2016 presidential election.

-In 2020, Gray was included in Fortune magazine's '40 Under 40' listing under the "Government and Politics" category.
+In 2020, Gray was included in Fortune magazine's "40 Under 40" listing under the "Government and Politics" category.
 On April 13, 2020, after Bernie Sanders dropped out of the 2020 Democratic Party presidential primary, Gray stated on Twitter that she did not endorse the presumptive Democratic presidential nominee Joe Biden.
-In response, Bernie Sanders distanced himself from her saying that "She is my former press secretary — not on the payroll."

-Since Sanders' 2020 Democratic primary campaign ended, Gray returned to her role as contributing editor at Current Affairs in addition to co-hosting the Bad Faith podcast with former Chapo Trap House co-host Virgil Texas.
+In response, Bernie Sanders distanced himself from her saying: "She is my former press secretary – not on the payroll."
+Since Sanders' 2020 Democratic primary campaign ended, Gray returned to her role as contributing editor at Current Affairs in addition to hosting the Bad Faith podcast, co-founded with Virgil Texas from Chapo Trap House.
+Gray supported the "Force the Vote" effort organized by Jimmy Dore to pressure left-wing Democratic representatives to withhold their votes for Nancy Pelosi for Speaker of the House at the start of the 117th Congress in order to pressure House Democrats into passing a Medicare for All bill.
+Gray was critical of Alexandria Ocasio-Cortez and the Squad for not supporting "Force the Vote."